MetaFam/metagame-wiki/docs/how-does-it-work/phases-of-metagame.md

 MetaGame now really _is_ a _massive_ online coordination game.
 By now, we have onboarded players & guilds offering anything one might need to live a rich & meaningful life in MetaGame.
 There’s also anything from co-working & co-living spaces to ecovillages, being offered & even built through MetaGame.

+Crypto pretty much moves into the background; its an integral part of how we do things but no longer the main focus.
+Technologies for running DAOs are well developed.

 As the name suggests, MetaGame is no longer focused on rapid growth but sustainable growth in the state of equilibrium.
 It can thrive & grow without any additional injections of speculative capital.

-The meme of this phase is _A Web of Life_ - to support life as a whole.
+The meme of this phase is _A Web of Life_ - to support all life.

 ### Goals: